First job in 10 years: 'I've got my mana back'

 For the first time in a decade, Isaac Te Rito is working full-time, and says he has his ''mana'' back.

-The 57-year-old - who works in Te Puke for DMS as a kiwifruit and avocado orchard management post-harvest operator - reaches into his pocket for his wallet.
+The 57-year-old - who works in Te Puke for DMS, a kiwifruit and avocado orchard management post-harvest operator - reaches into his pocket for his wallet.

 ''Look, I have $20 and tomorrow is payday.
 I have money in the bank, my cupboards are full, the freezer is stacked and my power bill is up to date.''